quiltdata/quilt/docs/Catalog/Embed.md

 ## Testing and debugging

-Catalog also has `/__embed-debug` route which serves a simple debug interface for the Embed:
+The catalog's `/__embed-debug` route is a simple driver for testing Embed:

 ![](../imgs/embed-debug.png)

-It's useful for trying different parameters and inspecting messages passed to/from the Embed.
+`__embed-debug` is useful for trying different parameters and inspecting messages passed to and from the Embed.

 Its main components are:

-1. Inputs for `init` parameters and button for sending `init` command.
+1. Inputs for `init` parameters and button for sending the `init` command.

-2. "Navigate to" button and route input for sending `navigate` command.
+2. "Navigate to" button and route input for sending the `navigate` command.

 3. Embed window.